Santa Jeffy’s Guitar Shop

 MSRP in 2003 was $2,349.00.
 Not many of these Premium Walnut models were made.
 After this model was removed from production, Martin did offer it from their custom shop for a year or 2, built to order...and that was spendy (over $3,000).

-I bought this Les Paul new from Professional Music Center in Clive, IA in November of 2008.
-Just a really cool LP.
-Love the flat finish.
+I bought this Les Paul new, right off the showroom wall, from Professional Music Center in Clive, IA in November of 2009.
+I was on the hunt for a cherry burst, but this one really caught my eye.
+She's a really cool LP.
+I love the flat finish and overall cosmetics.

 And it shall come to pass that you shall purchase your first electric guitar...so, after much coaching from my guitar tutor, this baby came home with me from Professional Music Center in Clive, IA.
 Man, oh man...can this guitar sing.
 I would purposely bring it into the shop to let the pro players give her a workout, as my skills just cannot do her justice.